renivt/renisp/README.md

 This package has the data transfer objects that map the json input and the output parameters through the controller and service/data access layer.
 ###	Service Layer:
 There are 2 implemetations provided for the service layer.
-*	Service Layer - Static hashtable (HTServiceImpl) implementation: This is completely implemented and tested.
+*	Static hashtable (HTServiceImpl) implementation: This is completely implemented and tested.
 This was a simple way to implement the requirement.
 However, this will not work in a multi JVM environment.
 For simplicity, the service and data access layer is also clubbed together.
-*	Service Layer - DB (DBServiceImpl) based implementation: DB solution will be a more complete solution that will work on a distributed environment.This is only partially implemented.
+*	DB (DBServiceImpl) based implementation: DB solution will be a more complete solution that will work on a distributed environment.This is only partially implemented.
 There is a good segregation between the service and the data access layer.

 ## Testing:
+###	JUnit
-1)	JUnit : Test Driven development was used with Junit.
+Test Driven development was used with Junit.
 The Junit class is included.
+###	Postman
-2)	Postman : Final testing on cloud was done with a postman plugin in chrome.
+Final testing on cloud was done with a postman plugin in chrome.
 Attached is the postman collection and results used for testing.
-3) 	Postman - Request Collection: Test reniboot cloud.postman_collection.json
+* 	Request Collection: Test reniboot cloud.postman_collection.json
-4)	Postman - Test Result Collection: Test reniboot cloud.postman_test_run.json
+*	Test Result Collection: Test reniboot cloud.postman_test_run.json